Welcome to Gamblerica!

 Online and mobile betting is expected to take a few more months before it takes effect completely.
 It should be noted that the users of these sites should be 21 years and older, and they will only be allowed to wager within Pennsylvania.

 Bear in mind that Pennsylvania has relatively high tax rates on sports gambling at 34 percent on its operators and an additional 2 percent tax which goes to the local grants and counties.
 The operators are also required to part with a one-time fee (sports betting wagering license) of $10million.
 With these figures, the American Gaming Association shows that the Pennsylvania casinos rake in a lot more in gross revenue, compared to other states – except for Nevada.
+There is also a different tax rate between slots and table games.
+If you do not want to sign up at the casino you can also play free slots.

 The state of West Virginia passed the bill that allows sports gambling on August 30, 2018, becoming the fifth state offering legal sports betting.
 In anticipation of this Supreme Court Ruling, the state of West Virginia enacted and passed a bill on sports betting in March 2018, and their bet paid off, and by the time the ruling was passed into law, the state was almost done with the finished product.
 To take sports betting up a notch, the state is weeks from launching online sports betting.